CODA Communicator: Summer/Fall 2019

 Major Actions of Interest to All Accredited Programs

-The Commission reviewed accreditation reports and took 364 accreditation actions on dental, advanced dental and allied dental education programs and recorded one (1) mail ballot on a maxillofacial prosthetics education program.
-Accreditation Status Actions can be found on the Commission’s website.
+The Commission reviewed accreditation reports and took 381 accreditation actions on dental, advanced dental, and allied dental education programs and recorded five (5) mail ballots on dental assisting, dental hygiene and general practice residency education programs.

 Return to Top